 Inside: How to differentiate your reading comprehension passages- while still teaching the same skills!
 These ideas for differentiated reading lesson plans are sure to help you differentiate your reading activities and passages.

-How to Differentiate Your Reading Passages (while still teaching the same skills)
+How to Use Differentiated Reading Passages (while still teaching the same skills)

 No matter what grade level you are teaching, you’re bound to have varied levels of readers in your class.
-A 3rd grade class, for example, may have students reading at a 2nd grade level (or below), and at a 4th grade level (or above!)
-With such a variety of students, it’s difficult to figure out how to differentiate your reading passages (while still teaching the same skills), but it’s possible with these tips.
+A 3rd-grade class, for example, may have students reading at a 2nd-grade level (or below), and at a 4th-grade level (or above!)
+With such a variety of students, it’s difficult to figure out how to use differentiated reading passages (while still teaching the same skills), but it’s possible with these tips.

 Focus on reading comprehension skills.

 Even if you are using leveled passages, make sure to have the same skills covered.
 For example, if you’re assessing understanding of main idea, make sure you have a question that asks about main idea and supporting details.
 To differentiate within the questions, the vocabulary may differ or you may have higher-level readers write their own main idea rather than identify one from predetermined choices.
 Regardless of the skill level of your students, make sure to assess necessary skills at each level.

 Make sure content is age-appropriate as you differentiate.

 The challenge of finding below grade level content can be finding subject matter that interests students based on their age rather than their reading level.
 For example, sixth-graders reading at a second-grade level do not have the same social and emotional interests as typical second graders.
 Books about farm animals or the pictures and formatting contained in those texts may not appeal to sixth graders.
 The same can be said for students reading far above grade level.
 Although they may read at a post-high school level, sixth graders may not be ready for the language or maturity of subject matter in adult books.